HurryNair/leetcode-codechef/README.md

 # leetcode
-All of my Leetcode submissions in one place; Cleaned &amp; Commented.
+All of my competitive code submissions in one place; Cleaned &amp; Commented.